lemocla/neon-hangman/README.md

 - ## **Responsiveness and compatibility**

     The website was tested on the following devices and browsers.
-All tests were successful, expect for the sounds being slightly delayed on Firefox and Edge for iPhone X.
+All tests were successful, except for the sounds being slightly delayed on Firefox and Edge for iPhone X.

     ![compatibility test](documentation/testing/browser_testing.png)

     The website was also tested on the following devices: iMac, iPhone 6s and Samsung S10.

-    The website wast not tested and is not expected to be compatible with Internet Explorer.
+    The website was not tested and is not expected to be compatible with Internet Explorer.

 - ## **W3C HTML Code Validator**